-Since 2012, Fistula Care Plus (FC+) and the prior Fistula Care Project have worked with the Nigeria Federal Ministry of Health (FMOH) to develop a national policy and guidance on the use of catheterization to prevent and conservatively treat fistula, reducing the need for surgery.
+Since 2012, Fistula Care Plus (FC+) and the prior Fistula Care Project have worked with the Nigeria Federal Ministry of Health (FMOH) to develop a national policy and guidance on the use of urethral catheterization, or the placing of a tube into the body to drain urine from the bladder, to prevent and conservatively treat fistula without surgery.
 In March 2016, these efforts culminated in the FMOH approval of guidelines on urethral catheterization for prevention and management of obstetric fistula, developed through meetings and discussions convened by FC+.

 The guidelines document was formally launched at the opening of the International Society of Obstetric Fistula Surgeons (ISOFS) conference in Abuja, Nigeria in October 2016, by the Honorable Minister of Health and EngenderHealth CEO Ulla Müller.